idealparable/BibleQ/BibleIsAntiSlavery.md

 It would be CRAZY given the history of how constantly full of flagrant sin Israel was that God could add things on top of his existing demands and that this wouldn't be too much.

-We would be horrified at what would result if the skeptic's advise had actually been followed.
+We would be horrified at what would result if the skeptic's advice had actually been followed.

-The skeptic's advise would, on these premises, have led to MORE SLAVERY.
+The skeptic's advice would, on these premises, have led to MORE SLAVERY.

 AND to doubling down on the abuses!